raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 ```
 --- /hint ---
 --- hint ---
-Here's what your code should look like for the england flag sprite:
+Here's what your code should look like for the England flag sprite:

 ![England sprite](images/englandSmall.png)
 ```blocks3